 On my own, I am a worrier.
 In Christ, I am learning to have peace; peace which surpasses all understanding (Phil.
 4:7).
 My friends, let not your heart be troubled.
 Instead, accept the gift our Lord has freely given.
 Peace which fills our empty hearts, calms our sea of emotions, and confounds the unbeliever.
 May we choose to accept the gifts Christ so willingly died to give us and enter into a life well lived.

-🔔Time to Chime In: When worried, I find it helps to pray and reorient my focus.
+Your Turn!: When worried, I find it helps to pray and reorient my focus.
 What helps you when emotions seem to hold sway?